 Setting up the Child Page

 The child page needs to load it’s own JavaScript package into the iframe, in order to enable communication with the parent page.
-The @iframe-resizer/child package is a small self-contained script with no dependencies.
+The @iframe-resizer/child package is a small self-contained script.
 It is designed to be a good guest on someone else site and will only start running after receiving a message from the parent page.

 Install